Sunday, May 30, 2021

 It does happen.
 Sometimes.
 Soaked

-right through to my fairy skin,
+right through to my shimmer-skin,

 here at the edge where the river begins